 The installation ended up being more difficult and time-consuming than I expected.
 The biggest issue I discovered is that the mount interfered with the quick-release on my seatpost — boo.
 In total, the install took about 30 minutes and I certainly wouldn’t want to repeat it.

 In this case, install is REALLY easy.
-If your rack doesn’t have an Easyfit window (most don’t), you can buy an Easyfit adaptor.
+If your rack doesn’t have an Easyfit window (most don’t), you can buy an Easyfit adaptor*.
 While this adds an extra step to the install, it is still pretty easy.

 Comfortable, washable seat

-We’ve discovered we much prefer this to a seat with a fabric liner (like the Blackburn CoPilot) because inevitably the seat will get wet in a rainstorm or the morning dew, and with the Yepp, you can just wipe it dry.
+We’ve discovered we much prefer this to a seat with a fabric liner (like the CoPilot Limo) because inevitably the seat will get wet in a rainstorm or the morning dew, and with the Yepp, you can just wipe it dry.